-Right now in the UK, poor quality living conditions are damaging people's health and cutting lives short.
-It is the most disadvantages and the most vulnerable who are bearing the bring of this situation.
-Those living in the most deprived areas are ten times less likely to live in the greenest areas.
-More than one third of the population - nearly 9.5 million households in England – are unable to access green places near their home.
-The current situation is unfair – but it does not have to be like this.
+Right now in the UK, poor-quality living conditions are harming people’s health and cutting lives short.
+It’s the most disadvantaged and vulnerable communities who are paying the highest price.
+Those in the most deprived areas are ten times less likely to have access to green spaces – and over a third of the population, nearly 9.5 million households in England, live without nature on their doorstep.
+This inequality is unjust – but it doesn’t have to be this way.

 Improving access to natural, wildlife-rich places where we live, learn and work will transform people’s lives, improving health, happiness, and hope across communities.
 To bring about healthy and sustainable communities, we’re calling on all political parties to commit to a cross-Government fund to grow community-based health services.